Welcome to Pressé Lab!

 Our Mission

 Our mission is to leverage the principles of physics, chemistry, and cutting-edge computational tools to understand the complex dynamics of biological systems.
-From exploring the life journey of a single protein to investigating how groups of proteins regulate vital cellular events, our work strives to bridge the gap between theory and practice in biophysics.
+From exploring the life journey of a single protein to ecological-scale predator-prey interactions, our work strives to bridge the gap between theory and practice in biophysics.

 Connect with Us